 While you may not live in your intended school’s state at the moment, you can absolutely move there, but a lot of planning is required to become a resident of the state.
 You and your parents or guardians, if you are a dependent student, must live in the state a full year before you are considered a resident in most states.

 Unfortunately, being in the state for one year as a college student in a dorm room on campus does not count.
 You or your family would have to prove another residency in the state.
-This could be done by you moving to an apartment or other location and having it listed as your permanent residence, or your family moving to the home state of your dream school, make sure you have a paper trail to prove your residency such as getting a driver’s license in the state, registering to vote, and paying taxes.
+This could be done by you moving to an apartment or other location and having it listed as your permanent residence, or your family moving to the home state of your dream school, make sure you have a paper trail to prove your residency.
+That includes getting a driver’s license in the state, registering to vote, and paying taxes.

 This may seem like a drastic move, but depending on your circumstances, it could make perfect sense.
 And, it could dramatically lower the cost of attendance in more ways than tuition – in some cities and towns, apartments are cheaper than dorm rooms, especially if you have roommates.